Zabrimus/jonglisto-ng/README.md

 command=XXX -> What exactly shall be shown in VDR OSD? command=favourite
 ```

+or use vdr-plugin-jonglisto.
+This plugin has a menu entry, which triggers jonglisto-ng to show the favourite lists.

 # i18N
 Currently the german and english localization files exists.
 Feel free to create new language files or fix existing ones.